 Vintage New Year Cards doled out 19th century humor.
-People have celebrated the New Year for millennia.
-Not surprisingly, many of the same customs and themes emerge year after year.
-While this collection of Vintage New Year Cards looks decidedly from another time, the humor rings as true as the midnight gong.
+While some of these images ring a familiar bell, others are as weird as an AI hallucination.
+Since people have celebrated the New Year for millennia, it’s no surprise that many of the same customs and themes emerge year after year.

-While the sentiments are timeless, these Vintage New Year Cards were decidedly cutting-edge for their day.
+While the incongruities might seem strange, these Vintage New Year Cards were decidedly cutting-edge for their day.
 By the mid-1800s a sea change was underway in printing.
 According to MetroPostcard:

 Lithography was becoming commonplace.
 People were experimenting with photography and other emerging techniques in print.
 Chromolithography was one of the most successful techniques with its rich four-color prints.